muaz-khan/WebRTC-Experiment/socketio-over-nodejs/README.md

 });
 ```

-But we need to use something like this for current socket.io implementation usage:
+But we need to use something like this for current socket.io implementation:

 ```javascript
 defaultSocket = config.openSocket({